Employee exit - How to terminate a worker's employment status in OnPay

 Rehiring a previously terminated worker

-From the "Inactive employees" list, click on the employee profile, and go to the Job tab.
+From the "Inactive employees" list, click on the employee's name to open their profile.
+In their profile, click to edit Employment Options

-Under "Employment Status", click the ellipses to the right of "Termination Reason".
+Click the ellipses to the right of "Termination Reason", asnd click Rehire.

 Click Rehire.
 This will return the worker profile to the "Active Employees" list, and add them to your payroll.